Dingwall: Media

+Radio stations are provided by BBC Radio Scotland on 94.0 FM and BBC Radio nan Gàidheal (for Gaelic listeners) on 104.9 FM, MFR Radio on 96.7 FM and Highland FM on 107.1 FM which is an all-volunteer based community radio station.

+The town is served by the local newspaper, Ross-shire Journal.

 Education

+Dingwall has a primary school, Dingwall Primary, serving the town.

-Dingwall Academy is the secondary school serving the town and the wider area.
+Dingwall Academy is the secondary school serving the town and the wider area, including communities such as Strathpeffer, Contin, Conon Bridge, Maryburgh and Muir of Ord.

+Dingwall is also home to Fèis Rois, a dynamic centre for education in Gaelic and traditional music and culture, with an extensive programme of outreach, not only within the Highlands and throughout Scotland, but also beyond, with international partners in Australia, France, and Vietnam.
+It is now in its 21st year of producing the Fèis Rois Ceilidh Trail, a summer tour and professional development opportunity for outstanding young traditional musicians aged 16 to 25.

 The Highland Theological College is located within the town, housed in a former Scottish Hydro Electric office.
+It is part of the University of the Highlands and Islands.
+Its focus is upon Theological Education, and is an accredited university for training Church of Scotland and United Free Church ministers and workers.

 Parliamentary Burgh

 Dingwall was a parliamentary burgh, combined with Dornoch, Kirkwall, Tain and Wick in the Northern Burghs constituency of the House of Commons of the Parliament of Great Britain from 1708 to 1801 and of the Parliament of the United Kingdom from 1801 to 1918.
 Cromarty was added to the list in 1832.
 The constituency was a district of burghs known also as Tain Burghs until 1832, and then as Wick Burghs.

 It was represented by one Member of Parliament (MP).
 In 1918 the constituency was abolished and the Dingwall component was merged into the county constituency of Ross and Cromarty which was itself abolished in 1983.